mpeterv/luacheck/README.md

 ## Building and testing

 After the Luacheck repo is cloned and changes are made, run `luarocks make` (optionally prepended with `sudo`) from its root directory to install dev version of Luacheck.
+To run Luacheck using sources in current directory without installing it, run `lua -e 'package.path="./src/?.lua;./src/?/init.lua;"..package.path' bin/luacheck.lua ...`.
 To test Luacheck, ensure that you have [busted](http://olivinelabs.com/busted/) installed and run `busted`.

 ## License